+Individual self-attestation of having a moderate to severe condition as defined in Appendix A of this document is acceptable.
 There is no requirement for proof or prescription from the individual's health care provider.
 This is to prevent additional barriers to vaccination for this vulnerable population.
-The mandatory New York State COVID-19 Vaccine Form, discussed below under "Vaccine Provider Responsibilities," includes a self-attestation regarding eligibility for vaccination and must be completed prior to vaccination.
+The mandatory New York State COVID-19 Vaccine Form includes a self-attestation regarding eligibility for vaccination and must be completed prior to vaccination.